The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/ultimates.md

 ## Offensive Cooldown Usage

 Optimizing your damage on Dark Knight revolves heavily around shifting potency into raidbuffs, and ultimates are no different.
 For best results, coordinate with your group to know when burst windows are occurring.
-Generally speaking, they will fall at the start of each phase, plus some time in the middle of each.
-For more detailed guidelines, see the sections below and consult with your group.
+Generally speaking, you will want to pool resources for the start of each phase, with a second burst window near the middle.

+Note that it is impossible to provide a full map of each burst window because it depends heavily on comp, killtime, and how your party decides to align their cooldowns.
+The following phase optimization sections will provide guidelines for how to approach each one, but practicing and consulting with your group is the only way to know for sure.

+## Defensive Cooldown Usage

+Ultimate progression is a team effort.
+Because healers will likely be devoting significant resources to keep you alive, every bit of mitigation you can add will help greatly.

 ## Phase-by-phase optimization